Your shopping cart is currently empty.

 What is the difference between biochar and fertilizer?

 Biochar stores carbon for a very long time.
-It improves the soil, but does not enrich it substantially with nutrients.
-Therefore, it is not a substitute for Fertilizerwhich enriches the soil with nutrients.
+It improves the soil, but does not substantially enrich it with nutrients.
+Therefore, it is not a substitute for fertilizer, which specifically supplies the soil with nutrients.

-Ideally, biochar and fertilizer are seen as a combination: While fertilizer, for example, releases phosphorus and nitrogen, biochar can increase the plant availability of these two nutrients in the soil.
-Trees need nutrients, healthy soil life, and a good soil structure that can absorb and retain nutrients and water.
+Ideally, biochar and fertilizer should be viewed as a combination: While fertilizer releases phosphorus and nitrogen, for example, biochar can help retain these nutrients in the soil and reduce their leaching.
+Trees need nutrients, healthy soil life, and a good soil structure that can absorb and store water and nutrients.

-If biochar is mixed with fertilizer, Terra Preta can be created.
-We generally recommend Combination of biochar with worm compost.
+We generally recommend the Combination of biochar with worm compost.

 Are biochar and terra preta the same thing?

-Biochar is a component of the famous Terra Preta ("black soil") from the Amazon region.
-This extremely fertile soil is created by combining biochar with organic material such as kitchen waste, compost, manure, and microorganisms.
+Biochar is a component of the famous Terra Perta (“Black earth”) from the Amazon region.
+This extremely fertile soil was created through the long-term combination of biochar with organic material such as kitchen waste, compost, manure, and microorganisms.

-While biochar is a structural material on its own, its combination with organic matter creates a living, permanent humus – Terra Preta.
-You can easily create your own Terra Preta in your garden using biochar and compost.
-You'll need biochar and, for example, a good worm compost.
+While biochar is a structural material on its own, its combination with organic matter creates a living, stable humus – Terra Preta.
+In your garden, you can use biochar and compost to create your own nutrient-rich soil.
+All you need is biochar and, for example, a good worm compost.

 How is biochar used correctly?

-- Place the charcoal in a bucket of liquid fertilizer and let it sit for about 48 hours.
-When using liquid fertilizer, make sure it's made from organic materials and enriched with microorganisms.
-Liquid worm compost, for example, is particularly recommended.
+- Place the charcoal in a bucket of organic liquid fertilizer and let it soak for about 48 hours.
+Make sure the fertilizer is enriched with microorganisms – for example, liquid worm compost.

-- After 48 hours, you can work the charcoal from the liquid fertilizer into the soil.
-For new plantings, you can add it directly to the planting hole; for existing trees, work it in superficially.
-We recommend about 5–20% of the volume of the substrate, and for new plantings, approximately 1–2 scoops per planting hole.
-You can distribute the liquid fertilizer evenly in the root area of the tree.
+- After 48 hours, you can work the charcoal into the soil.
+For new plantings, you can add it directly to the planting hole; for existing trees, work it superficially into the area around the base of the tree.

-If you don’t have liquid fertilizer, you can also activate the biochar with compost, bokashi or.
+If you don't have liquid fertilizer available, you can also activate the biochar with compost, bokashi, or another organic fertilizer.

 Storing carbon through biochar

-And biochar offers another advantage: as a carbon store.
-Plants absorb CO₂ from the atmosphere during their growth.
-If the plant material is then converted into biochar through pyrolysis, the carbon stored in it remains stable for centuries.
+Plants absorb CO₂ from the atmosphere as they grow.
+If the plant material is subsequently converted into biochar through pyrolysis, the carbon stored within it remains stable for centuries.

 Instead of escaping back into the atmosphere as CO₂, as happens with decomposition or combustion, the carbon is permanently stored in the soil.
 This principle is called a carbon sink.

-Even if you only add a small amount of biochar to the soil, you are still binding carbon in the soil to a small extent and thereby reducing greenhouse gases.
+Even if you only add small amounts of biochar: To a small extent, you bind carbon in the soil and thus contribute to the reduction of greenhouse gases.

 Great idea, easy handling and everything from ordering to delivery.